manudol/rnaligner/README.md

 ### 4. Now let's calculate the scores for each algorithm

-This is where the fun begins - we're gonna run both algorithms and see how they stack up against each other:
+Here we are running both algorithms to see how they stack up against each other:

 ```rust
 // Calculate the score and clone